Enric Lopez, Camiral Resort Head Professional.

 From landing my dream job as soon as I was certified, then working with one of golf’s global superstars, to developing some of the game’s young talent, I still have to pinch myself when I drive to work every morning to make sure it is all real!

-How I landed my dream job at PGA Catalunya Resort
+How I landed my dream job at Camiral Resort

 I learnt how to play golf with my brothers at Empordá Golf Club and remember being taken by our dad to Pals Golf Club to watch José-María Olazábal and the great Severiano Ballesteros – another northern boy like me – compete in the 1991 Catalan Open.